bassrehab/bassrehab.github.io/_posts/2025-03-20-making-llm-faster.md

 A few things I'd change if starting over:

 - **Start with bigger models.** Testing on GPT-2 was convenient but didn't show the real benefits.
-- **Profile memory bandwidth.** I assumed memory-bound without measuring it.
 - **Try tree speculation earlier.** Generating a tree of candidates instead of a single sequence is more complex but potentially faster.
+I implemented this in [`tree_speculation.py`](https://github.com/bassrehab/speculative-decoding/blob/main/tree_speculation.py) and it does help with acceptance rates.

 ## Code